A story about a girl, two boys, and Playboy…

 The afternoon was growing late.
-My mother opened the screen door.
-She wanted us to come in and Anthony to go home.
+My mother flung the screen door open.
+We must come in, and Anthony must go home.
 She was not fond of Anthony, but he was close by, an easy playmate for my brother.
-She could hear the boys from her bedroom, and she often had me play with them while she was napping.
+He could come and go at will from the house around the corner, keeping us company.
+It demanded no effort of my mother; from her bedroom, she could hear the boys in the yard, and she often had me play with them while she was napping.
 As long as we were not loud or squabbling, she was not bothered by whatever we were doing.
-She regarded Anthony as a source of bad ideas, but bad ideas were seemingly everywhere.
+She regarded Anthony as full of bad ideas, but bad ideas were seemingly everywhere.
 If my brother hadn’t learned them from Anthony, he would have learned them from another boy.
-Anthony represented a general flaw in the world that she’d been hoping to keep at bay, but now that was impossible.
+Anthony represented a general flaw in the world that she’d been hoping to keep at bay—but that was now impossible.

 Anthony ran around the corner and was gone.
-He’d brought something exciting; I was sorry to see him go.
+He’d brought something exciting and troublesome, something my mother wanted to keep out; I was sorry to see him go.
 My mother closed the door.

 “Does Anthony have Playboy at home?” she asked.

 My brother made no response.
-He was separating baseball cards, tossing some aside.
+Sprawled on the living-room rug, he was separating baseball cards, tossing some aside.